JADE-V-V/JADE/docs/source/dev/add_transport_code.rst

    This new class can be connected with its ENUM tag in the ``__init__()`` method of the :class:`RawProcessor` class at  ``src/jade/post/raw_processor.py``.

-Clearl, suitable tests should also be added to ensure the correct functioning of the newly implemented classes.
+Clearly, suitable tests should also be added to ensure the correct functioning of the newly implemented classes.